weijiawu/Polygon-free-Unconstrained-Scene-Text-Detection-with-Box-Annotations/README.md

 The paper propose a novel text detection system termed SelfText Beyond Polygon(SBP) with Bounding Box Supervision(BBS) and Dynamic Self Training~(DST), where training a polygon-based text detector with only a limited set of upright bounding box annotations.
 As shown in the Figure, SBP achieves the same performance as strong supervision while saving huge data annotation costs.

-From more details,please refer to our arXiv paper.(TDB)
+From more details,please refer to our arXiv [paper](https://arxiv.org/abs/2011.13307)
 ## Environments

 - python 3